Ranking The 10 Real Madrid Longest Serving Managers

 A. Jose Mourinho won a single La Liga title with Real Madrid in 2011/12.

-Q. When did Carlo Ancelotti join Madrid for second time?
+Q. When did Carlo Ancelotti join Madrid for the second time?

 A. Carlo Ancelotti returned to Real Madrid in 2021 from Everton.